FinotiLucas/Ikigai/README.md

-# ikigai - Anime and Manga encyclopedia
+# Ikigai - Anime and Manga encyclopedia